braidpool/braidpool/docs/braid_consensus.md

 change in hashrate.
 The value $t$ is the expected time to the next bead.

 One can imagine this behavior by starting from blockchain-like DAG within the time window $T$.
-At $t=0$ there is an decrease in hashrate, causing beads to be produced much faster and the resultant DAG to be "thicker".
+At $t=0$ there is an instantaneous decrease in hashrate, causing beads to be produced much faster and the resultant DAG to be "thicker".
 The first cohort formed after $t=0$ has multiple beads.
 The algorithm slightly increases the difficulty.
 The second cohort formed is still pretty "thick" and further beads have their difficulty increased slightly more.
 After a time $T$ corresponding to our observation window, the cohorts within $T$ are all pretty "thick" and we now have an observation window $T$ containing all "thick" cohorts, which causes us to overshoot the target difficulty, making the DAG blockchain-like again.
-This then repeats, oscillating between a "thin" DAG" and a "thick" DAG with a period
+This then repeats, oscillating between a "thin" DAG" and a "thick" DAG with a period $2T$.
-$2T$.

 ### Averaging Window